imrafaelmerino/json-values/docs/index.md

                         );
 ```

-Working with JsElem may be necessary sometimes, for example, if it's unknown the type of the element located at a path.
+Working with JsValue may be necessary sometimes, for example, if it's unknown the type of the element located at a path.
-The _get_ by path method returns a _JsElem_ and has the attractive property that is total, as it was mentioned above.
+The _get_ by path method returns a _JsValue_ and has the attractive property that is total, as it was mentioned above.
-Just as a reminder, it means that it returns a JsElem for every possible path.
+Just as a reminder, it means that it returns a JsValue for every possible path.
 Functional programmers strive for total functions.
 It's possible thanks to the _JsNothing_ type.

 ```